seantis/suitable/docs/source/index.rst

 ------------

 Ansible is a configuration management tool written in Python.
-Even though it is written in Python it's configuration syntax is decidedly un-pythonic.
+Even though it is written in Python its configuration syntax is decidedly un-pythonic.

 To write ansible configuration is to write YAML files.
 Suitable *does not* try to change that.
 Suitable tries to be a simple Ansible API abstraction